jjacobsohn-eppendorf/lab-inventory-frontend/README.md

 Lab Inventory UI
 ================

 This is a small project to display a list of lab devices.
-Data is fetched from a backend server.
+Data is fetched from a [backend service](https://github.com/jjacobsohn-eppendorf/lab-inventory-backend)

 Getting started